noahbu/ESG-Navigator/README.md

 Here's an image of the Dashboard view:

 ![Dashboard](esg_navigator/design/Dashboard.png)

  Here is an image of the File a Complaint Overview

 ![Complaint filing](esg_navigator/design/File_a_complaint.png)

+## Technical Details
+We built a Webapp on the [Streamlit](https://streamlit.io/) Framework.
+It provides a simple layout which we only had to adapt a little to our preferences.
+Streamlit is also very good for additional adding of ML-Models/Ai integration for the future.

+Our product actually consists of two Webapps: One for the user/employee filing a case and one for the manager/person to resolve and handle the case.
+Both are connected via a database containing all the complaints and a chat database for each case.

+### Folder Structure:
+- Each webapp has a subfolder in /frontend.
+In it is one launch file containing the landing page as well as other pages in the /pages folder.
+- Databases and PDFs are stored in the /data folder.
+- additional setup and design files are needed in various locations.